AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Experimental Evaluation

-This demonstrates that relying on high-level VLM to propose possible placement locations and focusing solely on the local region for placement prediction, simplifies the task for low-level pose prediction models and enables them to better capture fine-grained pointcloud features for high-precision placements.
-Additionally, despite using the same high-level placement location prediction, the energy-based model suffers a performance drop of 27\% and 18\% in single-task and multi-task settings, respectively, compared to the diffusion-based \ourmethod.
-This highlights that the iterative denoising procedure in diffusion models is more effective for high-precision placement prediction.
+In single-mode tasks, for the simple stacking task, where precision in placement poses is not required, all models achieve a similar success rate.
+For the peg-in-hole task, which requires high precision in placement pose prediction, \ourmethod surpasses the baseline models by a large margin.
+Multimodal tasks are where we expect to get the full benefit from our approach.
+In the hanging task, the tolerance for placing a cup on the rack is relatively high, and \ourmethod outperforms baseline models slightly.
+In the more challenging vial insertion task, \ourmethod achieves the highest success rate of 92.74\%, while the success rates of all baseline models drop significantly.
+This demonstrates that relying on high-level VLM to propose possible placement locations and focusing solely on the local region for placement prediction simplifies the task for low-level pose prediction models and enables them to better capture fine-grained point cloud features for high-precision placements.
+Additionally, despite using the same high-level placement location prediction, the energy-based model suffers a worse performance compared to the diffusion-based \ourmethod.
+This highlights that the iterative denoising procedure in diffusion is more effective for high-precision placement prediction.